ooi6/ooi6/README.md

 - 👋 Hi, I’m @ooi6
-- 👀 I’m interested in automation, optimisation, avoiding doing repetitive shit that computers are great at.
+- 👀 I’m interested in automation, optimisation, avoiding doing repetitive toil that computers are great at.
 - 🌱 I’m currently learning GitHub and Ansible.

 <!---